 How does a line of credit work?

-Unlike the typical loan that provides a lump sum of money, a line of credit, or LOC, gives you access to a limited amount of money you can borrow from as needed.
+Unlike the typical loan that provides a lump sum of money, a line of credit, or LOC, gives you access to a limited amount of money you can borrow as needed.
 Once you pay off what you borrow, you can borrow that money all over again.

 That makes a credit line a revolving account, similar to a credit card — but with lower interest rates and the potential for a much higher credit limit.